 Some key steps to consider:

-1. Assess Needs and Interests: Studies conclude four factors critical to success in any job are information, intelligence, skill, and attitude, with attitude accounting for 93 percent of a person’s success.
+- Assess Needs and Interests: Studies conclude four factors critical to success in any job are information, intelligence, skill, and attitude, with attitude accounting for 93 percent of a person’s success.
 With this knowledge, clients should create and launch a needs assessment based on current employee attitudes around a culture of wellness.
 Surveys, focus groups, or anonymous feedback can provide detailed insights.

-2. Set Clear Goals: Using SMART goals, you can help your clients establish clear, measurable goals for the wellness program offerings and refer to the needs assessment for what is most important.
+- Set Clear Goals: Using SMART goals, you can help your clients establish clear, measurable goals for the wellness program offerings and refer to the needs assessment for what is most important.
 Collectively, it could include boosting employee morale and engagement, decreasing healthcare costs, or establishing better work-life balance.
 Having specific goals will help in tracking the program’s success while continuously monitoring and adjusting if necessary.

-3. Offer a Variety of Programs: When employees are given a chance to choose what wellness activities they participate in (what matters most to them) it improves engagement.
+- Offer a Variety of Programs: When employees are given a chance to choose what wellness activities they participate in (what matters most to them) it improves engagement.
 Employee participation could be dependent on how relatable, accessible, and inclusive the programming is.
 This could include health and wellness challenges based around fitness or lifestyle, hands on workshops such as those on nutrition, or mental health and stress management resources.
 Even consider offering rewards to incentivize participation.

-4. Be Mindful of Budgets: It’s important your clients understand that wellness doesn’t have to be elaborate.
+- Be Mindful of Budgets: It’s important your clients understand that wellness doesn’t have to be elaborate.
 Planning, programming, and budgeting for wellness programs can be as simple as framing the question (i.e.: how much money can be allocated to this,) fact finding (employee assessment,) making a final decision, and following up or adjusting as needed.

 On the most basic scale, your clients can start small and grow programs gradually scaffolding from already existing programs or strategies that have proven success.
 Currently, healthcare spending in the United States adds up to $3 trillion a year (yes, you read that right) culminating mainly from prescription drugs, chronic diseases, and lifestyle.
-This is why, regardless of company size, health and wellness programs can have a significant impact on long-term healthcare costs.
+This is why, regardless of company size, health and wellness programs can have a significant impact on long-term healthcare costs. - Measure: To measure the success of wellness programs, clients should analyze and track metrics such as healthcare costs, absenteeism rates, and employee engagement scores.
+Studies conclude that nearly three-quarters of employees strongly (30%) or somewhat agree (42%) that their employer helps them maintain or develop a healthy lifestyle.
+Odds are, the more employees not only feel supported but also utilize programs, the healthier they will be.

 The Future of Workplace Wellness